NCEAS/scicomp-onboarding/README.md

 Follow the directions outlined [here](https://docs.google.com/document/d/1eoR1oDrCrczgbYHPZU_1szB_2fhzu7EUHnh5nFI3eSg/edit)

 and send your username to Julien Brun (not the email outlined in the google doc).
-After you have been added, you will be able to access the [snapp-wg-scicomp](https://github.nceas.ucsb.edu/SNAPP/snapp-wg-scicomp) GitHub
+After you have been added, you will be able to access the [lter-wg-scicomp](https://github.nceas.ucsb.edu/LTER/lter-wg-scicomp) GitHub.
+We will use this repo to track tasks among our team.

 ##### b.
-Get added to the SNAPP GitHub account
+Get added to the LTER GitHub Organization

-Register (if you have not already) for a personal GitHub account and send your username to Julien to be added to the [SNAPP GitHub](https://github.com/Science-for-Nature-and-People).
-This GitHub has the repositories that you will be directly working with.
+Register (if you have not already) for a personal GitHub account and send your username to Julien to be added to the [LTER GitHub](https://github.com/LTER).
+This GitHub has the working groups repositories that you will be directly working with.

 ##### c.
 Complete the NCEAS GitHub tutorial [here](https://nceas.github.io/training-git-intro/getting-started-with-git-rstudio.html)